-- E. Breslow: protein-protein and metal ionprotein interactions; chemistry of the neurophysins - G. Dietz, Jr.: nucleic acid biochemistry; biochemical mechanisms of transport; clinical biochemistry - G. Fairclough: protein chemistry; clinical biochemistry - J. Gass: mechanism of enzyme action; clinical biochemistry - H. Gilder: metabolic response to surgery; electrolyte studies of gastric juice; studies in experimental shock - J. Goldstein: role of RNA in protein synthesis; fractionation of nucleic acids; role of macromolecules and protein synthesis in the maturation of red blood cells - R. Haschemeyer: structure of fibrinogen and subunit interactions in protein and nucleoproteins; electron microscopy of enzymes and viruses; lipoprotein structure and function
+- R. Bonsnes: intermediary metabolism; static and dynamic composition of body fluids - E. Breslow: protein-protein and metal ionprotein interactions; chemistry of the neurophysins - G. Dietz, Jr.: nucleic acid biochemistry; biochemical mechanisms of transport - G. Fairclough: protein chemistry; clinical biochemistry - J. Gass: mechanism of enzyme action - H. Gilder: metabolic response to surgery; electrolyte studies of gastric juice; studies in experimental shock - J. Goldstein: role of RNA in protein synthesis; fractionation of nucleic acids; role of macromolecules and protein synthesis in the maturation of red blood cells - R. Haschemeyer: structure of fibrinogen and subunit interactions in protein and nucleoproteins; electron microscopy of enzymes and viruses

-- B. Horecker: mechanism of enzyme action; regulation of enzyme action; intermediary metabolism of carbohydrate - A. Meister: enzymology; proteins and amino acids - A. Posner: crystal chemistry; ultrastructural biochemistry; atomic structure of bone; hard tissue chemistry - J. Rachele: metabolism of amino acids, onecarbon units, and methyl groups; isotope effects - R. R. Riggio: transplantation; dialysis and biomaterials research - W. B. Rowe: amino acid metabolism; action of methionine sulfoximine - A. L. Rubin: collagen structure and function; biomaterials research; dialysis; transplantation research - B. Saxena: chemistry, measurement, and mechanism of action of pituitary protein hormones - E. T. Schubert: enzyme studies of the developing kidney; investigation of renal dysfunction at enzyme level - K. Stenzel: transplantation; dialysis and biomaterials research - S. Tate: structure-activity relationships in enzymes; vitamin B6 enzymes - D. Wellner: enzyme kinetics; mechanisms of enzyme action; protein structure - K. Woods: physicochemical understanding of human blood fractions; blood coagulation; structure of antibodies
+- B. Horecker: mechanism of enzyme action; regulation of enzyme action; intermediary metabolism of carbohydrate - A. Meister: enzymology; proteins and amino acids - Posner: crystal chemistry; ultrastructural biochemistry; atomic structure of bone; hard tissue chemistry - J. Rachele: metabolism of amino acids, onecarbon units, and methyl groups; isotope effects - C. Ressler: relationship of amino acid metabolism in certain plants and microorganisms to human nutrition and disease; special aspects of the chemistry of amino acids and peptides - W. Rowe: urea formation; action of methionine sulfoximine - A. L. Rubin: collagen structure and function; biomaterials research; dialysis; transplantation research - B. Saxena: chemistry, measurement, and mechanism of action of pituitary protein hormones - E. T. Schubert: enzyme studies of the developing kidney; investigation of renal dysfunction at enzyme level - K. Stenzel: transplantation; dialysis and biomaterials research - S. Tate: structure-activity relationships in enzymes; vitamin B6 enzymes - D. Wellner: enzyme kinetics; mechanisms of enzyme action; protein structure - K. Woods: physicochemical understanding of human blood fractions; blood coagulation; structure of antibodies

-1. General Biochemistry (Biochemistry 2A and 2B) Offered jointly by the faculties of the Medical College and Sloan-Kettering Divisions.
+1. General Biochemistry (Biochemistry 2A and 2B).
+Offered jointly by the faculties of the Medical College and Sloan-Kettering Divisions.
 Details are given on p.
-27 under Interdivisional Courses.
+26 under interdivisional Courses.

-2. Introduction to Research Experimental biochemistry dealing with the isolation, synthesis, and analysis of substances of biochemical importance (enzymes, coenzymes, various metabolites and intermediates), and study of their properties by various chemical and physical techniques.
-The student obtains this varied research experience by spending approximately two months in the laboratory of each of four faculty members of his or her choice.
+2. Introduction to Research.
+Experimental biochemistry dealing with the isolation, synthesis, and analysis of substances of biochemical importance (enzymes, coenzymes, various metabolites and intermediates), and study of their properties by various chemical and physical techniques.
+The student obtains this varied research experience by spending approximately two months in the laboratory of each of four faculty members of his choice.
 For incoming graduate students majoring in biochemistry.
 The staff.

-3. Selected Topics in Biochemistry Advanced study in selected topics will be offered in areas such as (1) nucleic acids and protein synthesis; (2) intermediary metabolism; (3) kinetics and enzyme mechanism; (4) protein chemistry; and (5) structure of membranes and the biochemistry of transport.
+3. Selected Topics in Biochemistry.
+Advanced study in selected topics will be offered in areas such as (1) nucleic acids and protein synthesis; (2) intermediary metabolism; (3) kinetics and enzyme mechanism; (4) protein chemistry; and (5) structure of membranes and the biochemistry of transport.
 Generally, one or two of these courses will be offered yearly in the third trimester.
 The staff.

-4. Advanced Biochemistry Offered jointly by the faculties of the Medical College and Sloan-Kettering Divisions.
+4. Advanced Biochemistry.
+Offered jointly by the faculties of the Medical College and Sloan-Kettering Divisions.
 Details are given on p.
-27 under Interdivisional Courses.
+26 under Interdivisional Courses.